 Heartbreak Storytelling Lyric Prompts: Verse 1 → Verse 2 → Bridge Arc

-Heartbreak lyric prompts structured as a 3-act story — verse 1 sets the scene, verse 2 turns, bridge breaks — specific images, not vague pain.
+Heartbreak lyric prompts built as a 3-act story for Suno v5.5 — verse 1 sets the scene, verse 2 turns, the bridge breaks.
+Specific images, not vague pain.

 A heartbreak song lands when the listener can feel time passing inside it.
-Most AI lyric drafts skip the arc — they pile on sad lines instead of moving from one act to the next.
-This prompt forces a three-act story: a tender opening, a turn, a resolution.
-Suno will sing the same melody very differently when the section labels carry that progression.
+Most AI lyric drafts skip the arc — they stack sad lines instead of moving from one act to the next.
+The prompts below force a three-act story: a tender opening, a turn, a resolution.
+Suno sings the same melody very differently when the section tags carry that progression.

 Best for